-Whilst it is entirely possible to stroll through the streets of Staithes or wander its coastlines in search of fossils, fans of the longer walk will be in their element on a holiday to Staithes, thanks to its location on the 109-mile long Cleveland Way.
+Whilst it is entirely possible to stroll through the streets of Staithes or wander its coastlines in search of fossils, fans of a long walk will be in their element on a holiday to Staithes, thanks to its location on the 109-mile long Cleveland Way.

-Getting to Staithes: The nearest railway station to Staithes is Whitby, on the Esk Valley Line.
-Arriva North East operate a bus service between Middlesborough and Whitby with stops at both Staithes and Runswick Bay.
+The nearest railway station to Staithes is Whitby, on the Esk Valley Line.
+Arriva North East operates a bus service between Middlesborough and Whitby with stops at both Staithes and Runswick Bay.
 If driving from Scarborough or Whitby, follow the A171, turning off at Scaling for the road into Staithes.

 Parking is not allowed within the old town, due to the narrow streets.
 There is a public car park near the old station with space for over 100 cars as well as a privately-run long-stay car park for those planning on staying a few days.